cran-task-views/Databases/Databases.md

   `r pkg("dplyr")` interface to [Apache Spark](https://spark.apache.org/) DataFrames as well as an R interface to Spark's distributed machine learning pipelines.
+- The `r pkg("icebergr")` package provides a native R client for [Apache Iceberg](https://iceberg.apache.org/), the open table format used by Snowflake, Databricks, BigQuery, AWS and Dremio.
+It connects to REST and AWS Glue catalogs, reads table schemas and partition specifications, scans data with predicates and projections pushed down, appends new data, and reads snapshot history for time travel.
 - The `r pkg("Hmisc")` provides a wrapper function `Hmisc::mdb.get()`
   that uses the [mdbtools](https://github.com/mdbtools/mdbtools) utility to read from Microsoft Access database on Unix-alike systems.